 Permanent supportive housing programs provide safe, stable homes through long-term rental assistance, paired with long-term intensive case management services, to highly vulnerable individuals and families with complex issues who are otherwise at risk of serious health and safety consequences from being homeless.
 This model seeks to provide a stable housing option and the necessary supportive services for individuals and families who would not succeed in other permanent housing settings.
 Permanent supportive housing is designed for persons with disabilities, including severe mental health, physical health, HIV/AIDS, and/or substance abuse disorders, especially targeting individuals and families meeting the Department of Housing and Urban Development's definition of chronic homelessness.
-Types of permanent supportive housing include HUD CoC Permanent Supportive Housing, HUD-VASH, and other programs that combine services and rental assistance in the community specifically to house this population.
+Types of permanent supportive housing include HUD CoC Permanent Supportive Housing, HUD-VASH, and other housing programs created specifically to house this population through tenant-based rental assistance.